-So I’ve put together a list of some of the best things you can do for free in and around Perth!
+So I’ve put together a list of my top 10 free things to do in Perth and its surrounds.

 King’s Park is over 4 square kilometres and one of the biggest parks within a city centre in the world.
 With so many different areas to explore, it can take several visits before you have checked out the entire park.
 The views from Fraser Avenue over the city are just spectacular and with a multitude of spots to stop and enjoy a picnic, it’s the perfect place to hang out for free.